 How to get started with Done ADHD?

-The treatment plan may include medication, therapy, lifestyle changes, and/or other forms of support.
-The Done team will work with you to find the best possible combination of treatments that address your specific needs and provide ongoing support and guidance to help you manage your ADHD.
+- The treatment plan may include medication, and the Done team will work with you to find the best possible treatment to address your specific needs and provide ongoing support and guidance to help you manage your ADHD.

 How does getting ADHD treatment with Done work?

 If treatment is issued, Done can arrange to have it shipped to the patient for free (only available in certain states) or to a local pharmacy.
 After the initial consultation is complete, patients have the option to become a member for just $79/month.